 Apply for Fall 2022 – Spring 2023 Scholarships today!

-The College of Criminology & Criminal Justice is accepting scholarship applications Fall 2022 starting on March 2, 2022.
+The College of Criminology & Criminal Justice is accepting scholarship applications for Spring 2023 starting on November 2, 2022.

 Click here, sign in, and complete the general application plus the criminology conditional application.
 If you qualify for any additional scholarships, complete those applications as well.